 OnePlus 6, the first phone on which I spent more than INR 15000.
-Thanks to my few friends who continuously insisted me to buy a OnePlus phone as they knew my usage.
-They knew performance is the priority for me when it comes to phone and laptop.
-In June of 2018, OnePlus 6 was the only option available from the company worth buying.
+Thanks to my few friends who continuously insisted me to buy an OnePlus phone as they knew my usage.
+They knew performance is the priority for me when it comes to phones and laptops.
+In June of 2018, the OnePlus 6 was the only option available from the company worth buying.

 The things I continue to love:

-- Updates: OnePlus promised three full updates to OnePlus 6 at the time of launch and they seem to be delivering what they claimed.
-Frankly, I once thought of switching to OnePlus 8 Pro a few days ago but then OnePlus announced that OnePlus 6 may get Android 11 update in Dec 2020.
+Updates: OnePlus promised three full updates to the OnePlus 6 at the time of launch and they seem to be delivering what they claimed.
+Frankly, I once thought of switching to OnePlus 8 Pro a few days ago but then OnePlus announced that the OnePlus 6 may get an Android 11 update in Dec 2020.
 This has pushed my phone upgrade plan by a year at least.

 The things that ruin the experience:

-- Storage: After 2 years of usage, 128 GB storage feels like a limitation.
-As a digital marketer, I need to keep many multimedia contents on the phone, and it eats a lot of memory.
+Storage: After 2 years of usage, 128 GB storage feels like a limitation.
+As a digital marketer, I need to keep a lot of multimedia content on the phone, and it eats a lot of memory.
 The absence of a micro-SD card slot forced me to buy Google One subscription.
 Clearing cache files has become difficult after the Android 10 update so installing Google File is a must.

-- Feels dated: This phone, even if an all-rounder, feels outdated now.
-It certainly not running with the time.
-The big notch, 60Hz screen refresh rate, 1080p display, average camera, low battery life and only one major Android update scheduled, OnePlus 6 is not something you can run for two more years.
+Feels dated: This phone, even if an all-rounder, feels outdated now.
+It certainly not running with time.
+With the big notch, 60Hz screen refresh rate, 1080p display, average camera, low battery life and only one major Android update scheduled, the OnePlus 6 is not something you can run for two more years.
 It can’t even compete with OnePlus’ own OnePlus Nord which is not even a flagship of this year.

-Overall, I am a satisfied user of OnePlus 6 and I will keep using it for one more year (unless some major issue happens).
-However, if you can and you wish to upgrade to something like OnePlus 8 Pro, you can’t go wrong.
-Every phone has a life and that of OnePlus 6 is coming an end sooner than I expected while buying it.
+Overall, I am a satisfied user of the OnePlus 6 and I will keep using it for one more year (unless some major issue happens).
+However, if you can and you wish to upgrade to something like the OnePlus 8 Pro, you can’t go wrong.
+Every phone has a life and that of the OnePlus 6 is coming to an end sooner than I expected while buying it.